 Vasco Forconi and Alessandra Franetovich are the winners of the 2nd edition of the Premio Mosca.
 They will have the chance to expand their curatorial skills in the Russian capital between January and July 2020.

-From the 12th to 16th November 2019 will be present the third edition of the Grand Tour d’Italie organized by the Directorate-General for Contemporary Creativity and Urban Regeneration in collaboration with NOS Visual Arts Production
+From the 12th to 16th November 2019 will be present the third edition of the Grand Tour d’Italie organized by the Directorate-General for Contemporary Creativity in collaboration with NOS Visual Arts Production

 The data platform from the Archivi della video arte e dei film d’artista in Italia (Archives of Video Art and Art Films in Italy) project is now online.
 The project monitors collections of video and film works and documents (from 1965 to the present) conserved across Italy by public and private institutions to ensure their communication, conservation, valorisation, promotion, preservation, access and cataloguing.